SasanTazayoni/The-flower-works/README.md

 * [ChatGPT](https://chat.openai.com/) used to generate placeholder text and to verify code.
 * [Unsplash](https://unsplash.com/) used to obtain placeholder pictures.
 * [Pexels](https://www.pexels.com/) used to obtain placeholder pictures.
+* [StackOverflow](https://stackoverflow.com/) used to problem solve and deal with queries.

 ## Testing